 Countries that enforce this rule currently include China.
 Before you travel, please contact your departure airport or your local Emirates office for more information.

 Personal motorised vehicles are not allowed on board

 For safety reasons, we can’t accept personal motorised vehicles such as hoverboards, mini-Segways and smart or self-balancing wheels on our flights.
-We can’t carry them either as checked-in baggage or as hand luggage as they contain large lithium batteries.
+Emirates prohibits the carriage of all such devices – with or without batteries - as checked–in or carry–on baggage.
 This regulation still applies even if you’re connecting to our flights from an airline that has accepted them.